alyyousuf7/youtube-webos/README.md

   - Prefers loading SponsorBlock segments privately, but fallback to loading them publicly on failure
   - Indicates on video progress bar when segments are loading

+### Known Issues
+- Ads and Shorts are not blocked/removed on first page load

 ### Upcoming features
 - Handle Launch Parameters (I'm not really sure what features it opens up)
-- Block sponsored/ad tiles on other pages

 # Build and Install
 ```sh